Some links in this post may be affiliate links

 This characteristic of bell-shaped flowers gives this plant the common names, 'Bell-flowered Cotyledon' and 'Wonderful Bells Cotyledon'.
 The flowers are attractive to bees and butterflies.

-Cotyledon campanulata (Bell-flowered Cotyledon) grows best in bright light with direct sunlight of at least 4-6 hours, average warmth and loose, fast-draining soil, low in organic matter coupled with monthly feeding during the growing season.
+Cotyledon campanulata grows best in bright light with 4-6 hours direct sunshine, average warmth of 16-250C, moderate humidity of 50-55% and loose, fast-draining, all purpose soil that is low in organic matter coupled with monthly feeding during the growing season.

 Like all succulents, Bell-flowered Cotyledon does not like overwatering and soggy soil.
 It is best watered by the 'soak and dry' method.

-Only use water that is at room temperature to water the Wonderful Bells Cotyledon to avoid plant shock as it can result in leaf drop and reduced growth.
+Only use water that is at room temperature to water the plant to avoid plant shock as it can result in leaf drop and reduced growth.

-Confirm that the pot has a drainage hole and the soil is fast-draining to prevent the Cotyledon campanulata from sitting in soggy soil which can result in rotting and death of the plant.
+Confirm that the pot has a drainage hole and the soil is fast-draining to prevent the plant from sitting in soggy soil which can result in rotting and death of the plant.

 Cotyledon campanulata requires bright light with at least 4-6 hours of morning or afternoon sunlight.
 Keep it away or shield it from hot direct sunshine to prevent scorching of the leaves.